How much is Cristiano Ronaldo worth? Find out here how the Juventus star keeps rolling in the millions through his off-field activities.

 What does Ronaldo spend his money on?

-With an estimated $460m fortune, Cristiano Ronaldo has never been shy on splashing the cash.
+With an estimated $500m fortune, Cristiano Ronaldo has never been shy about splashing the cash.
 He’s purchased many lucrative properties and sports cars in the past.

 To check out Ronaldo’s full car collection, then click on this link here.